Nothing Says Hello, Summer, Like a Grilled Burger

 There’s nothing like the aroma of a burger cooked over the searing heat of a grill.
 Whether cooking at home or strolling a street festival, the smell conjures hunger like no other summer food.

 Indulgent?
 Yes, especially when eaten on bread and accompanied by rich toppings and a pile of fries.
 To alleviate some guilt (we’re trying to pare down for our son’s fall wedding), we’re opting to satisfy cravings with flavor-packed turkey burgers enjoyed without buns.
 Think of this option like a slab of great meatloaf with the flavors of the grill.
-We’ll serve them with sliced ripe tomatoes, farmer’s market salad greens, and a few oven-roasted potatoes.
+We’ll serve them with sliced ripe tomatoes, farmers market salad greens, and a few oven-roasted potatoes.

-Ground turkey contains less saturated fat than ground beef and fewer calories, even if you opt for ground turkey with some added thigh meat rather than straight turkey breast.
+Ground turkey contains less saturated fat than ground beef and has fewer calories, even if you opt for ground turkey with some added thigh meat rather than straight turkey breast.
 The lack of fat means the burgers can be dry; adding an egg yolk, a small amount of cheese, and some flavorful ingredients helps keep the burgers moist.

 I look for organic ground turkey that is 93 percent lean and 7 percent fat for the best flavor.
 One and a half pounds of turkey, with add-ins, makes four nicely sized burgers.
 I add a little bit of panko crumbs to hold the shape while grilling.
 Gluten-free crumbs work just fine.